a-p-hadi/WebServiceTest/README.md

 This program is written using the Qt platform and can be used for web service testing.

-You must first clone the following repository on a system and run one of its web services.
+You must first clone the following repository on a system and run one of its web services.<br />
 [Flask Learning](https://github.com/a-p-hadi/Flask-Learning)